Autonomous-Finance/aoform/README.md

 - scheduler: id of the scheduler
 - module: id of the module
 - tags: list of tags to spawn the process with
+- resetModules: if true, all modules except the standard ao libary will be unloaded before your code is eval'ed